Accession in Real Estate: Definition & Types Explained

 Important aspects of accession in property law

-Accession to property law is essential to property owners, developers, and attorneys alike.
-Accession involves elements defining ownership and the legal rights to additions to property.
-Accession can significantly affect property value, tax assessments, and even disputes that may arise.
+Accession in property law is important to property owners, developers, and attorneys because it helps define who owns additions to property.
+It can affect property value, tax assessments, boundary questions, and disputes.
 Key elements to consider include the following:

-• Land Increase is natural expansion caused by environmental factors such as river shifts, sediment deposits, or the gradual accumulation of soil.
-It can impact property boundaries and requires legal recognition to establish ownership rights.
-Property owners should monitor environmental changes and seek legal advice to confirm their expanded property limits.
+- Land increase is natural expansion caused by environmental factors such as river shifts, sediment deposits, or the gradual accumulation of soil.
+It can impact property boundaries and may require legal recognition to establish ownership rights.
+Property owners should monitor environmental changes and seek legal advice to confirm expanded property limits.

-• Improvements: Buildings or structures added to a property become legally part of it.
+- Improvements are buildings or structures added to a property that become legally part of it.
 Enhancements can be voluntary, such as constructing a new building, or involuntary, such as when a neighbor’s development affects the same property.
-Legal frameworks ensure ownership rights.
-Improvements should be non-complicated under zoning laws, building codes, and property covenants.
+Improvements should comply with zoning laws, building codes, and property covenants.

 Doctrine of accession

-Accessorium sequitur is a legal rule stating that when an asset is attached to a principal, the ownership rights will extend to the accession.
+The legal maxim “accessorium sequitur principale” — meaning “the accessory follows the principal” — states that when something is attached to a main asset, ownership of the addition follows ownership of the principal.
 The doctrine of accession applies in many areas, including real property, personal property, and intellectual property.

 Application of the doctrine of accession in real estate

-Accession is significant in real estate since it impacts property ownership, value, and lawful boundaries.
-Its understanding enables property owners to optimize their investments while trying to keep away from disputed cases.
+Accession is significant in real estate because it affects property ownership, value, and lawful boundaries.
+Understanding it helps property owners, buyers, sellers, and exam candidates recognize when additions become part of the real property.
 Below are key areas where accession applies in real estate:

-• Ownership rights: In the case of either natural or artificial additions, the land retains all the rights relating to the improvements.
-The principle ensures that the landholder owns whatever accidental or intentional improvement adds to the general value and utility of his property.
+- Ownership rights: In the case of natural or artificial additions, the landowner generally retains the rights related to the improvements.
+The principle helps explain why an accidental or intentional improvement can add to the overall value and utility of the property.

-• Changes in boundaries: Accessions operate to alter property boundaries either by natural methods of accretion through sediment deposits or erosion or artificially by human efforts using more permanent structures.
-Property owners should understand local zoning laws and regulations to make sure that property boundary changes are legally recognized and documented.
+- Changes in boundaries: Accession can alter property boundaries through natural methods such as accretion or through artificial improvements such as permanent structures.
+Property owners should understand local zoning laws and regulations to make sure boundary changes are legally recognized and documented.

-• Legal considerations: Accession in real estate is regulated by property laws, which are varied by state.
+- Legal considerations: Accession in real estate is regulated by property laws, which vary by state.
 The property owners must know their state’s regulations regarding the accession so they can report any necessary update to the deed of the property to avoid disputes over ownership.
+Maryland’s Chesapeake Bay shoreline is constantly shifting — accretion and erosion along tidal waterways create frequent boundary disputes that appear on the Maryland real estate salesperson exam.

 Acquisition of property through accession